sanderkammeraat/JAMs/README.md

 **Required Julia packages:**
--StaticArrays (for speedup for small vectors, e.g. position or force vectors)
+-StaticArrays (for speedup for small vectors, e.g. position or force vectors) -GLMakie (for plotting)
--Plots (for live plotting)
+-Observables (for live plotting)
 -ProgressBars (for progressbar in integrator)
--Random (for noise and random initial positions, probably pre-installed)
--Distributions (for noise and random initial positions, probably pre-installed)
+-Distributions (for noise and random initial positions)

+Probably pre-installed:
--LinearAlgebra (for doing linear algebra, probably pre-installed)
+-LinearAlgebra (for doing linear algebra)
+-Random (for noise and random initial positions)

 **Multi-threading**
 For information about multi-threading in Julia and how to set the number of threads, visit: